Prosecutor tells jury that mother of Michigan school shooter is at fault for 4 student deaths

-PONTIAC, Mich. — (AP) — Prosecutors arguing that a Michigan school shooter's mother is partly responsible for the deaths of four students told jurors Thursday that the tragedy could have been easily prevented when she was confronted with his violent drawings just a few hours earlier.
+Jennifer Crumbley is charged with involuntary manslaughter in the Nov.
+30, 2021, attack at Oxford High School.
+Prosecutors say she and husband James Crumbley were grossly negligent and that their son’s actions were foreseeable.

-Jennifer Crumbley was aware of her son's deteriorating mental health and knew that a gun drawn on a math assignment resembled the one that Ethan Crumbley had used at a shooting range, assistant prosecutor Marc Keast said.
+Jennifer Crumbley was aware of Ethan Crumbley’s deteriorating mental health and social isolation and knew that a gun drawn on a math assignment resembled the one that he had used with her at a shooting range, assistant prosecutor Marc Keast said.

+“This was a purchase celebrated by Jennifer on Instagram: ‘Mom and son day testing out his new X-mas present,’” Keast said, quoting a social media post.

-But instead of taking the boy home after being called to a meeting, Jennifer and husband James Crumbley allowed him to stay at Oxford High School, where he killed four students and wounded several others hours later.
+Instead of taking the boy home from school after seeing the drawing, Jennifer and husband James Crumbley left a meeting after 11 minutes and allowed him to stay.
+He soon killed four students and wounded several others.
+No one had checked his backpack for a gun.

+The case against Jennifer Crumbley and her husband, who will stand trial in March, marks the first time that a parent has been charged in a mass shooting at a U.S. school.

 “Even though she didn’t pull the trigger, she’s responsible for those deaths,” Keast said in his opening statement.

-Jennifer Crumbley, 45, is charged with involuntary manslaughter in the Nov.
-30, 2021, attack.
-The case against her and her husband, who will stand trial in March, marks the first time that a parent has been charged in a mass shooting at a U.S. school.
-Prosecutors say the Crumbleys were grossly negligent and that their son's actions were foreseeable.

-Keast focused on two key themes: access to a gun at the Crumbley home and the school meeting on the day of the shooting, when a teacher was alarmed by the teen's drawing and the phrase, "The thoughts won't stop.
-Help me."
+Keast focused on two key themes: access to a gun at the Crumbley home and the school meeting on the day of the shooting, when a teacher was alarmed by the teen’s drawing of blood and a gun and the phrase, “The thoughts won’t stop.
+Help me.”

-“The two people with all of the information, all of the background to put this drawing into context, were James and Jennifer Crumbley,” Keast said.
-“They didn’t share any of it.”
+“The two people in the world that had all of the information, all the background to put this drawing into context, were James and Jennifer Crumbley,” Keast said.
+“They didn’t say anything.”

+They failed to follow through on “small and easy things that would have prevented all this from happening,” he said.

 Jennifer Crumbley, who will testify in her own defense, was a “hypervigilant mother who cared more about her son than anything in the world,” Smith said.